Get a lawn care spraying quote

-Those big brown cockroaches you see scurrying across the floor are forest insects – they feed on decaying organic matter found on forest floors.
-Sometimes while foraging for food and water in your landscape, they find their way into your home.
-And when they do, the big brown cockroaches can be very unsettling when seen crossing the kitchen floor and worse when they fly!
+Those big brown cockroaches – AKA Palmetto Bug - you see scurrying across the floor are forest insects.
+Sometimes while foraging for food and water in your landscape, they may wander into your home.
+And when they do, they can be very unsettling scurrying across the kitchen floor.
+The good news is they cannot survive in the dry home and will often die unless they escape back to their natural habitat.

 Life and Times of the Brown Cockroach – aka Palmetto Bug